react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 Earlier, `useNavigation`, `Link`, `useLinkProps` etc. could only be used inside screens.
 But now it's possible to use them in any component that's a child of [`NavigationContainer`](navigation-container.md).

+### Stricter types for TypeScript

+The type definitions are not stricter, which makes it easier to catch errors earlier by minimizing unsafe types.
+For example, `useNavigation` now throws an error if you don't specify a type.
+You can handle this by annotating it, or for an easier way, specify a type for root navigator which will be used for all usage of `useNavigation`.

 ### Ability to specify a type for root navigator when using TypeScript

 Previously, we needed to specify a type for things such as `useNavigation`, `Link` etc. in every place we use them.
 But it's now possible to specify the type of the root navigator in one place that'll be used everywhere by default: